Advertisement

 By Greta Inglis Dog Behaviourist | Animal Behaviourist

-Certain fruits can make a great addition to your dog's diet, when fed the right way.
-Here's all you need to know about feeding blackberries to your dog.
+Certain fruits, like blackberries, can be a healthy addition to your dog's diet when fed in the right amounts.
+Here's everything you need to know.

-In the right quantities, blackberries are a safe addition to your dog's diet.
-With a high fibre content and plenty of other health benefits, they can be offered as a treat in much the same way we humans would enjoy them.
+Yes, the good news is that in the right quantities, blackberries are a healthy treat for your dog to eat.
+With a high fibre content and plenty of other health benefits, these tasty fruits can be offered as a treat to dogs in much the same way we humans would enjoy them.

-Lower in sugar and calories than other fruit, blackberries offer the following vitamins and nutrients:
+Lower in sugar and calories than other fruits, blackberries offer dogs the following vitamins and nutrients:

-Vitamin K is good for heart, muscle and blood health.
+• Vitamin K is good for dogs' heart, muscle and blood health.

 Health risks of feeding your dog blackberries

-Too many blackberries can cause an upset stomach, including vomiting and diarrhoea.
-This is why it's very important to feed your dog the right quantity of blackberries, which is calculated based on their size.
+Just like if your dog overindulges on strawberries, too many blackberries can upset your dog's stomach, causing vomiting and diarrhoea.
+This is why, to keep your dog healthy, it's very important to feed your dog the right quantity of these fruits, which is calculated based on their size.
+Limiting the amount they eat enables them to still enjoy these treats without any adverse effects.

-If you suspect your dog is experiencing digestive issues of any kind, you should speak with your veterinarian.
+If you suspect your dog is experiencing digestive issues after eating fruit, you should speak with your veterinarian.

-Always wash blackberries before feeding them to your dog, to ensure any pesticides have been removed.
-Wild blackberries can be safe, as long as you are certain of the fruit they're eating.
+Always wash blackberries before feeding them to your dog to ensure any pesticides have been removed.
+Wild blackberries can be safe, as long as you are certain of the fruit your dog is eating.

 Frozen blackberries are best avoided, as they may have added sugar or xylitol, which is toxic to dogs.
 Jams and jellies typically have a very high sugar content, which can impact metabolic processes and lead to obesity in the long run.